RavenStorm-bit/xhs-api-client/README.md

 ### 📂 All You Need

-1. **cookies.json** - Your XiaoHongShu cookies (see guide below)
+1. **cookies.json** - Your XiaoHongShu cookies (see [Cookie Guide](COOKIE_GUIDE.md))
 2. That's it!
+The client handles everything else automatically:
+   - Extracts your device ID from cookies
-The client uses our demo server automatically.
+   - Connects to our demo token server
+   - Generates required authentication tokens
+   - Makes API calls to XiaoHongShu

 ### Advanced Configuration (Optional)